 If you find applying sciences difficult, almost everything comes to a stand-still.
-Computer literate manpower is also something the world is looking at.
-In today’s competitive world, a lack of knowledge can be a great barrier for you to live your day to day life.
+Computer-literate manpower is also something the world is looking at.
+In today’s competitive world, a lack of knowledge can be a great barrier for you to live your day-to-day life.
 That, too, in a fruitful manner!
 Let us unveil the entire education system in India.
 Starting from the time, it had evolved until what it is today.

 It was the gurukulam or the open schooling method.
 This was adopted here in India.
 We introduced the modern method of schooling to India during the 1830s.
 It was the concept of Lord Thomas Babington Macaulay.
 He had introduced the English language to us.

 Board of High School and Intermediate Education Uttar Pradesh Education was the first board, To be set up here in India.
 This was during the year 1921.
-Then the board ent through a radical of changes.
+Then the board entered through a radical of changes.
 We established the other board during the year 1929.
-It was named Board of High School and Intermediate Education Rajputana.
+It was named the Board of High School and Intermediate Education Rajputana.

 As two boards were established at more or less the same time, there was a need to centralize the same.

 There came a dire need to centralize education here in India.
 So that students, parents, and teachers.
 To the modern style of education get themselves accustomed.
-Once India became a free country as on 15th August 1947, radical changes started taking place, especially in the educational sector.
+Once India became a free country as of 15th August 1947, radical changes started taking place, especially in the educational sector.

 All the schools in Delhi.

 Even today, it is the panel team at the CBSE that decides curriculum, textbooks, examination pattern, and so on.
-Today, you have thousands of Government aided schools and private schools affiliated to CBSE.
+Today, you have thousands of Government aided schools and private schools affiliated with CBSE.
 Not only in India,

 but the CBSE has also become an accepted norm of education in other overseas countries like Afghanistan, Zimbabwe, Dubai, Saudi Arabia, countries of UAE, etc.

 You have around five sub-divisions.
 Into which schools are divided.
 Let us have a detailed insight into what each one of them is:

-All School and University follow the CBSE pattern of Education.
+All schools and universities follow the CBSE pattern of Education.
 It teaches science and Social Studies to you In Hindi.
 While you have English, languages, and Mathematics too.

 Private schools adhere to the CBSE or the NCERT pattern of education.
 Examinations, textbooks, and curriculum between Govt. aided schools and Private Schools remain the same.

 The fee structure at State board Govt. schools is way lesser than what is levied to you at Private Schools.
 The lower-middle-class or poorer sections of the society find Govt. aided schools a big-time boon.
 Most of these schools offered Mid-day meals are also to children in.
 State Govt. employees also prefer putting their children in State govt.
 Schools.

 The land, building, infrastructure, and resources are managed.
 And controlled by Private educational trusts or agencies.
 However, these schools can have their own freedom in choosing teaching aids or unique methodologies in imparting knowledge to children.
-Higher Secondary Schools or Matriculation Schools called Private Schools.
+Higher Secondary Schools or Matriculation Schools are called Private Schools.
 These schools follow the syllabus as designed by the State Govt.

 The infrastructure is highly posh, and study modules are highly conducive.
 You find International teachers handling classes for you.
 The average student-teacher ratio is usually very low.

 You have varied ultra-classic modern activities like horse-riding, swimming, dance, karate, and taekwondo as part of the co-curricular activities.
-This types of school called international school.
+This type of school is called an international school.

 The fee structure is quite high at these schools.
 You have hostel facilities for international students who prefer coming to India to pursue their future studies.
 Now, you are going to have a look at the evolution of the board named ICSE

 ICSE was introduced to you during the year 1962.
-Most of the upscale Residential or International schools are affiliated to the ICSE boards.
+Most of the upscale Residential or International schools are affiliated with the ICSE boards.
 Mainly as it comes to you with a Cambridge Affiliation.
 ICSE and CBSE boards conduct their main-stream examinations at the All-India level for students of Class 10 and Class 12.

-Though we have come a long way in introducing varied modes of education, there still is massive scope for change.
+Though we have come a long way in introducing varied modes of education, there still is a massive scope for change.
 Especially at the education system in India.
 The revolutionization of education becomes possible when we witness changes at the grass-root level.